About Cyrus

 Not just success, but burnout.

-For years, I carried too much responsibility, tried to help everyone else, and ignored my own limits.
-Changing my life wasn’t glamorous.
+For years, I carried too much responsibility, tried to show up for everyone else, and ignored my own limits.
+Changing my life was not glamorous.
 It was exhausting.
-What shifted everything was learning the power of a real pause — space to breathe, think clearly, and choose differently.
+What shifted everything was learning how to pause.
+Real space to breathe, think clearly, and choose differently.

 Working with organizations like NASA and MIT confirmed something I already knew.
 Even high performers struggle in silence.

-You need clarity, space, and a path forward.
+You need clarity, space, and a way forward.

-My hope is that the tools on this site, the conversations on The Built for More Podcast, and the experiences at the center help you take your next step with confidence.
+My hope is that the tools on this site, the conversations on The Built for More Podcast, and the experiences at the center help you think clearly again and take your next step with confidence.

 Change is possible.